10 tips for conducting market research with children & young people

 It’s pretty common to offer an incentive to thank your participants for taking part in your market research - and it shouldn’t be any different with children and young people, either.
 Just make sure your incentive is safe and suitable for their age: gift cards for an age-appropriate shop are always a good bet, as are iTunes vouchers.

 You could also think about offering the parent or guardian an incentive too as they are likely to have a lot of involvement whilst supervising the child throughout the research.
-Check out some great incentive ideas here
+If you’re stuck for ideas, we’ve got you covered: check out some fantastic incentive ideas here.10.
+Think like a child

 You can’t approach research with children the same way you would with adults so try and think back to when you were a child: what tasks would you have found interesting?
 What would encourage you to open up and share your thoughts?